CS480UIC/dbs-resource_management/documentation/glossary.md

 _grade,_ maxima:1-M minima: 1
 _password._ maxima:M-1 minima: 1
 __Description__: The users of this table can book resources to use.
-Typically one user/ representative is assigned to each grade and they are responsible for booking resources.
+Typically one user representative is assigned to each grade and they are responsible for booking resources.
+It depends on the entity 'school' and has the foreign key school_code to identify the school that contains the resource.
+The changes in the school has to be CASCADED to the entity resource.
+Cascade on primary key update and delete and Restrict on foreign key insert and update.

+### Entity Name: booking_employee_grade

+__Attributes__:

+__Attribute Type__: __(booking_employee_user_id,grade)__

+__Data type__ : VARCHAR(10)

+__Description__: This attribute is the primary key of this table.
+Since 'grade' was a plural attribute.
+This is put as a dependent table to the 'booking_employee' and the primary key is the composite of the foreign from the master table and the primary key of this table.

 ### Entity Name: booking
-__Synonyms__ : -

 __Attributes__:

 _booking_id,_ maxima:1-1 minima: 1
 _resource_school_code,_ maxima:1-1 minima: 1
 _employee_user_id,_ maxima:1-1 minima: 1